FURI student Clara Chaves Azevedo works in the lab, holding a small component with tweezers.

 The U.S. semiconductor industry is growing fast — are you ready to grow with it?

-The Ira A. Fulton Schools of Engineering at ASU is preparing the next generation of microelectronics professionals.
+At the Ira A. Fulton Schools of Engineering at Arizona State University, we are preparing the next generation of microelectronics professionals.
 Here’s how you can get started:

 Bar chart showing job growth in microelectronics with 277,000 jobs in 2020, 345,000 in 2025 and 460,000 jobs projected for 2030.